LowerMyCommercialTax

 5. The May 15 deadline under §41.44 is absolute.
 File immediately upon receiving your appraisal notice.

-How We Help Deaf Smith County Property Owners
+A Practical Protest Path for Deaf Smith County Property Owners

 For the complete Texas protest process, see our protest guide.
 For comparison with neighboring Panhandle markets, see our pages for Castro County and Armstrong County.